 I’ve been drawing since I was four years old and 20+ years later I am still doing a lot of drawing.
 The influences for the artwork that I create are Jean Michel Basquiat, Pablo Picasso, Hokusai Katsushika and Jackson Pollock.

 A SHARE goes a long way.
 So, THANK YOU in advance.

 Thank you if you made it this far down the page!
 If you cannot purchase an artwork, please share this page via Pinterest or Facebook.

 I often post steps and sequence shots on the social networks that I use to share my art with the world.
 You can follow me any or all of the following social media sites if you have an account for them.

 Instagram - @kenallouis

 If you would like to commission an artwork in any of these styles, please reach out via the contact page and email me regarding your inquiry.

-Custom Artwork Starting at $457 varies based on style and the time it would take to create the illustration.
+Custom Artwork Starting at $457 and up varies based on style and the time it would take to create the illustration.